-To provide for the independence of Internal Audit, the Head of Internal Audit reports to the Chair of the Athora Belgium Audit & Risk Committee and to the Athora Group Chief Internal Auditor ('GCIA').
-The GCIA reports directly to the Chairman of the AHL Audit Committee and administratively to the Athora Group Chief Executive Officer.
+To provide for the independence of Internal Audit, the Head of Internal Audit reports to the Chair of the Athora Belgium Audit & Risk Committee.

 Internal Audit executes its duties freely and objectively in accordance with the Institute of Internal Auditors' International Standards for the Professional Practices of Internal Audit, including the Code of Ethics, as well as with Athora Group policies and procedures.
 Internal Audit avoids any conflicts of interest and accesses the expertise and knowledge necessary to undertake work in respect of specialist business functions.